quicwg/base-drafts/draft-ietf-quic-transport.md

 to limit the sender rate, or possibly manufacturing QUIC ACK that simulate a high loss rate and slow down sending by the other endpoint.

-QUIC implementers SHOULD implement mitigations of the Slowloris attack, such as increasing the maximum number of clients the server will allow, limiting the number of connections a single IP address is allowed to make,
+QUIC deployments SHOULD provide mitigations of the Slowloris attacks, such as increasing the maximum number of clients the server will allow, limiting the number of connections a single IP address is allowed to make,